Chamfer: Machining

 The arrows point to some of the many chamfers present.

 In machining a chamfer is a slope cut at any right-angled edge of a workpiece, e.g. holes; the ends of rods, bolts, and pins; the corners of the long-edges of plates; any other place where two surfaces meet at a sharp angle.
 Chamfering eases assembly, e.g. the insertion of bolts into holes, or nuts.
 Chamfering also removes sharp edges which reduces significantly the possibility of cuts, and injuries, to people handling the metal piece.
 It also minimizes the introduction of rust, by eliminating the area where a ferrous material is at its thinnest and most vulnerable.

 Optical mirror design

-Outside of aesthetics, chamfering is part of the process of hand-crafting a parabolic glass telescope mirror.
+Outside aesthetics, chamfering is part of the process of hand-crafting a parabolic glass telescope mirror.
 Before the surface of the disc can be ground, the edges must first be chamfered to prevent edge chipping.
 This can be accomplished by placing the disc in a metal bowl containing silicon carbide and rotating the disc with a rocking motion.
 The grit will thus wear off the sharp edge of the glass.